TheCakeIsNaOH/choco-remixer/README.md

   - Add option to trust names of nupkg's in searching, allows for quicker search
   - Git integration for personal-packages.xml
   - Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)
-  - Add capability to directly specify from xml
+  - Add capability to directly specify package internalization from xml with a separate function

     ### Continuous

   - Better verbose/debug and other information output
   - Better error checking and handling
   - generalize more functionality and make available as functions.
+  - Move more packages to no custom function, use generic functions